-This is a trip where we hope for good weather conditions and of course, northern light.
+So for this trip where we are hoping for good weather conditions and of course, northern light.
 We start the tour with a look at the weather- and northern light forecast, looking for the possibilities for northern lights and clear sky.
 Then we will help, if necessary, with the set up and then we prepare the camera for the dark shot and for the northern lights shot, in particular.
 After this we drive out of Longyearbyen, searching for strategic places where we can take pictures of northern lights and night shots in general.

-Since our main photography guide is not in town, our guide Ida or Ingrid will therefore guide you safely during the evening and do the best to help you.
-They are not professional photographers, but they know god spots and the surroundings very well!
+On this tour you will either be guided by our guide Ingrid, Ida or Oddgeir.
+They will all guide you safely during the evening and do the best to help you.
+They are not all professional photographers, but they know god spots and the surroundings very well!
+They will aslo help you with your camera setup and have the knowledge.

 Night Photography Advise: